gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 LUIS is a natural language processing machine-learning service in Microsoft's Cognitive Services suite of APIs.
 Best of all, LUIS provides a free tier we can start using immediately!

 To see where LUIS really shines, let's consider the bot that we will be building out during the remainder of the Labs.
 Our bot will help users find restaurants and book reservations.
-Think about all the different ways someone might request this if speaking with another person:
+Think about all the different ways someone might request to make a reservation:

 * *"I'd like to make a reservation for 6 people in Pittsburgh tomorrow night at 8:30 at a nice italian restaurant"*